DECEMBER 2022 UPDATE

 Frequently asked questions

-Should funding be secured, construction is planned to take place in the 2021/22 financial year.
+Should funding be secured, construction is planned to take place early - late 2023.

 There are no property access or circulation changes planned as part of this project.